Higher algebraic structures in Hamiltonian Floer theory: Cohomology F-manifolds

-Like for the small pair-of-pants product, we can only expect the big pair-of-pants product to satisfy algebraic properties like associativity and commutativity when viewing it as an element in some cohomology.
-The main step is to show that the big pair-of-pants product indeed defines an element in some cohomology: Indeed, it descends to a vector field product in $\T^{(1,2)}\tilde{\Q}_{\tilde{X}}$ on the differential graded manifold $(\tilde{\Q},\tilde{X})$.
+Like for the small pair-of-pants product, we can only expect the big pair-of-pants product to satisfy algebraic properties like associativity and commutativity when viewing it as an element in some homology.
+The main step is to show that the big pair-of-pants product indeed defines an element in some homology: Indeed, it descends to a vector field product in $\T^{(1,2)}\tilde{\Q}_{\tilde{X}}$ on the differential graded manifold $\tilde{\Q}_{\tilde{X}}=(\tilde{\Q},\tilde{X})$.

 \begin{proposition} The big pair-of-pants product $\tilde{\star} \in \T^{(1,2)}\tilde{\Q}$ and the cohomological vector field $\tilde{X}\in\T^{(1,0)}\tilde{\Q}$ from contact homology satisfy \end{proposition}